 A perennial problem in social marketing is getting traction with SO much content out there — which is especially challenging after Facebook nearly wiped out organic reach last October.
 If you notice the lengths folks go to trying to get noticed on social networks, you’ll see many ignore traditional marketing tools that might help.
 So, let’s look at a few.

 Do you hear the air conditioner/ heater in the room?
 Likely not.
 That’s because it doesn’t really matter to you — you’re busy reading my post.
-That’s the notion of selective attention, a psychological principles used extensively in marketing and advertising.
+That’s the notion of selective attention, a psychological principle used extensively in marketing and advertising.
 According to the theory, people can only effectively pay attention to 1 thing at a time.
 And, frankly, the air conditioner/ heater doesn’t really matter to us right now.
-We simply take its working for granted.
+We simply take it working for granted.

 To break through selective attention, you need something that breaks in.
 If that something breaking in also hits something in our primal core suggesting danger, we’re more likely to respond.
 Hence, the phone ringing gets us to drop everything — ringings, alarms, and bells too often mean danger so we’re trained to pay attention to these signals.